Self-consistent autocorrelation for finite-area bias correction in roughness measurement: Bias of ACF after levelling

 \subsection{Polynomial levelling}

 A polynomial basis $\varphi_j$ has symmetries which can be used simplify $R(\tau,u)$ somewhat.
-We first note that the expression is unwieldy because $R(\tau,u)$ is inherently complex, with a number of discontinuities in the derivative.
+We first note that the expression is not unwieldy because we failed to express it more elegantly.
+The operator is inherently complicated, with a number of discontinuities in the derivative.
 Even for mean value subtraction, when the single basis function $\varphi_0$ is a constant, we get

 illustrated in \fref{fig:R0-map}.
-Although only function values for small $\tau$ and $u$ are important and some of the discontinuities can thus be disregarded, $R(\tau,u)$ is not totally differentiable at $(0,0)$.
-A small-$\tau$ approximation of the entire integral in \eref{EGintRG} is possible only because the integral is a smoother function than $R(\tau,u)$.
+Although only function values for small $\tau$ and $u$ are important and some of the discontinuities do not affect expansions for small $\tau$ and $u$, $R(\tau,u)$ is not totally differentiable at $(0,0)$.
+A small-$\tau$ approximation of the entire integral in \eref{EGintRG} is possible only because the integral is a smoother function than $R(\tau,u)$ itself.

 For general polynomials, we note that Legendre polynomials $\mathrm{P}_n(x)$ on interval $[-1,1]$ are either even or odd, $\mathrm{P}_n(-x)=(-1)^n\mathrm{P}_n(x)$.
 For the orthonormal basis functions on $[0,L]$ it translates to